Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Preliminaries

 and

-In this work, we are interested in the symmetric case, where $R_1=R_2\triangleq R$ and $D_1=D_2\triangleq D_S$.
-The symmetric MD RDF is defined as the minimum rate $R$ per description, which is achievable with respect to the distortion pair $(D_S,D_C)$.
-When the source is white, we replace the spectrum $S_X$ by the variance $\sigma_X^2$.
-In the colored case, we refer to $R(\ej)$ as the rate spectral density, i.e., the rate required for coding $\sx$ at some frequency $\omega\in [-\pi;\pi]$.
-Similarly, we use the notations $D_S(\ej)$ and $D_C(\ej)$ for the side and central distortion spectral densities, respectively.
-With a slight abuse of notation, $D_S(\ej)$ either refers to the complete spectrum $\{D_S(\ej)\}_{\omega=-\pi}^\pi$ or to the scalar distortion value at a single frequency $\omega$.
-Moreover, $D_S$ either refers to the side distortion or to the side distortion constraint.
-In all cases, the meaning should be clear from the context.
+In this work, we are interested in the symmetric case, where $R_1=R_2 \triangleq R$ and $D_1=D_2\triangleq D_S$.
+The {\em symmetric MD RDF} of the source $X$ is defined as the minimum rate $R$ per description, which is achievable with respect to the distortion pair $(D_S,D_C)$.

-A high-resolution MD RDF is the limit where the coding rate diverges to infinity, and where the side and central distortions both tend to zero.
-Thus, under high resolution conditions, we have that $\sx \gg D_C(\ej)$ and $\sx\gg D_S(\ej)$, for all $\omega\in[-\pi;\pi]$ where $\sx>0$.
+\begin{remark} In Section \ref{sec:mdscheme}, we shall consider a randomized (dithered) coding scheme, where the encoding and decoding functions $(f_1,f_2,g_1,g_2,g_c)$ depend also on a common randomness.
+Although such randomization cannot improve the achievable rate region, \cite{chen:2009}, we shall use it to simplify the analysis of a specific (lattice-based) coding scheme. \end{remark}